common-fate/docs-archive/docs/granted/recipes/access-requests.md

 granted exp request aws
 ```

-to request access to roles through Common Fate.
+to request access to roles through Glide.
 If you would like to set the duration for the request, you can add the `--duration` flag to the command:

 ```
 granted exp request aws --duration 2h